americanexpress/react-router/README.md

 We will evaluate moving to `react-router@6` if it matches our use case in the future.

 This is not meant to be a generic standalone Routing library but one which will be tailored for use with the One ecosystem.

-## 👩‍💻 Hiring 👨‍💻

-Want to get paid for your contributions to `one-app-router`?
-> Send your resume to oneamex.careers@aexp.com

 ## 📖 Table of Contents